by Texas Homesteader ~

 Maybe even further cover windows with sheets or towels.
 Anything that can cover the glass & add some insulation from the cold window and keep the inside warmer.

-But if the sun is shining through some of your windows you can open the blinds/curtains (on those windows only) and let the sun shine in.
+But if the sun is shining through some of your windows you can open the blinds/curtains (on sunny windows only) and let the sun shine in.
 That will radiate some of that welcome sun-heated air into the house.

 To further capitalize on the sun’s heat – you can lay a dark-colored sheet or towel on the floor where the sunshine can shine on it.